rena-w/SW-FINAL-PROJECT/README.md

 HA: `average_CL('POLITICS') - average_CL('ENTERTAINMENT & MEDIA') != 0` (for example)

+**Code used for testing:** `post_test <- TukeyHSD(topten_aov, conf.level = 0.95)`

+---

-### Part 2: Comparison with a standard
+### Comparison with a standard: one-sample t-tests and chi-square tests
 Earlier in my planning process for this project, I wanted to look at the data from news headlines in comparison to other forms of prose.
 However, it ultimately was too wide of a scope and a little too ambitious for the scale of this project.
 I still wanted to do similar testing, so I decided to stay within-genre and compare a population standard to the samples.

-The first group of tests compare the sample averages to a population average — these are one-sample t-tests.
-The second tests assess if the probability of a particular outcome is equal to the population probability across all categories, or chi-square goodness-of-fit tests.
+The first group of tests compare the sample averages to a population average: these are the one-sample t-tests.
+The second tests assess if the probability of a particular outcome is equal to the population probability across all categories — chi-square goodness-of-fit tests.

 #### Defining the standard
 There are two groups of words that were collected from the cleaned headlines: the *set* of **UNIQUE** words and the *list* of **ALL** words.
 As reported by the summary statistics above, there are 1,343,496 total words and 57,116 unique words in this dataset.
 The average CL calculated from each of those groups is significantly different: the average CL of unique words is 7.379 letters, and the average CL of all words is nearly 1.5 characters shorter, at 5.975 letters.